 Starting with Vol. 56, individual monograph articles are open access at AMS Journals Online, while previous volumes are digitally archived and available through Springer Nature.
 Many monographs are in print and available at the AMS Bookstore, University of Chicago Press, Amazon, and elsewhere.

 If you have an idea for a new monograph, please refer to Organizing a Monograph.
 An AMS editorial, published in 2016, details the new process for monographs and explains the differences between monographs and special collections.

-Those submitting an article (chapter) to a Monograph please see the information page for Monograph Authors.
+If you are submitting an article/chapter to a monograph, please refer to the information page for monograph authors.

 Greg McFarquhar, University of Oklahoma